+The practical value of the developed framework is that it gives an average performance upper bound for any online power allocation in general EH networks with finite $N$ and/or $B_{\rm max}$.
+Furthermore, in practice, the proposed online solution is applicable to EH networks transmitting in a large but finite number of time slots and having nodes with battery capacities much larger than their average harvested powers and/or the maximum average transmit powers.

-In order to gradually introduce the proposed framework for general EH networks, we first present the framework for the point-to-point EH system in Section II.
-Then, we generalize the framework to the broadcast and the multiple-access EH networks in Section III.
-Finally, in Section IV, we introduce the framework for the general EH network.
+In order to introduce the proposed framework for general EH networks step-by-step, we first present a corresponding framework for the point-to-point EH system in Section II.
+Then, we generalize the framework to the broadcast and multiple-access EH networks in Section III.
+Finally, in Section IV, we further generalize the framework to general EH networks.
 In Section V, we illustrate the applicability of the developed framework through numerical examples, and Section VI concludes the paper.